MDAnalysis/install-mdanalysis/README.md

 * install-tests: `true` or `false`.
 Whether or not to install MDAnalysisTests
 * installer: this can be "conda", "mamba", or "pip".
 The conda environments and Python should already be set up prior to installing.
 * shell: We highly recommend using the login shell `"bash -l {0}"` if you are using a conda environment, and `"bash"` otherwise.

+### Notes:

+* Cycling this action while using `pip` and `conda` to repeatedly uninstall or reinstall MDAnalysis may lead to undefined behaviour.
+It is highly encouraged to keep Python environments separate between jobs to avoid this kind of issue.